tejas0809/cis557-project-photo-sharing-social-network-app/final-feedback.md

 Other: Good job with branching; however, could do a better job with pull requests and issues/user story tracking.
 These are important to establishing a good dev workflow!
 Great job with documentation!

-A few things can be improved but all in all, good job with the project!